-The biggest benefit of shaving with the grain is that it is the least irritating way to shave and chances of getting razor burns are low but at the same time the shave you get is not very close.
-While on the other hand shaving against the grain gives you the closest shave possible but at the cost of skin irritation and redness.
+The biggest benefit of shaving with the grain is that it is the least irritating way to shave, and chances of getting razor burns are low, but at the same time, the shave you get is not very close.
+While on the other hand, shaving against the grain gives you the closest shave possible but at the cost of skin irritation and redness.
 But there are more pros and cons.

-So to get the best results from your shave you have to be aware of what direction your hair grows in, how you can avoid getting skin irritation if you decide to shave against the grain and in this article we will let you know about all of these points and more.
+So to get the best results from your shave, you have to be aware of what direction your hair grows in and how you can avoid getting skin irritation if you decide to shave against the grain in this article, we will let you know about all of these points and more.

 - Pros and cons of shaving with the grain

 - Pros and cons of shaving against the grain

 - What exactly is the grain of your hair?

 - How to determine the grain of your facial hair?